-We would strongly encourage a responsible person to offer an enforcement undertaking before we issue a VMP notice of intent.
-One of the key benefits of an enforcement undertaking is to enable the early resolution of a non-compliance so that behaviour change and restorative steps happen sooner rather than later.
+We would strongly encourage a responsible person to engage with us as early in the process as possible, and in particular, to consider an enforcement undertaking before we issue a VMP notice of intent.
+One of the key benefits of an enforcement undertaking (rather than a VMP undertaking) is to enable the early resolution of a non-compliance so that behaviour change and restorative steps happen sooner rather than later.
+By engaging early, the responsible person is able to better manage the quick resolution of non-compliance, is more likely to submit an acceptable offer and may reduce the investigation costs incurred by us.
 However, we recognise that there may be circumstances where this is not possible.

-A VMP undertaking provides an opportunity to design your own response to non-compliance rather than having a VMP imposed on you.
+A VMP undertaking provides an opportunity for the responsible person to design their own response to non-compliance rather than having a VMP imposed on them, and we, the responsible person, affected communities and the environment can all benefit from their use.

-If the VMP undertaking is accepted, and provided that it is fully complied with to our satisfaction, the responsible person is protected from a monetary penalty and the potential reputational damage which may occur from it.
+If the VMP undertaking is accepted, and provided that it is fully complied with to our satisfaction, the responsible person is protected from a monetary penalty and the potential reputational damage that may occur from it.